Improved Combinatorial Approximations for Weighted Correlation Clustering: Our Clustering Algorithm

 To prove an approximation factor $\alpha$ for \textsc{QuickCluster} using Theorem \ref{thm:QuickCluster}, we need to show that the maximum values of $\Delta$ and $\Omega$ are less than or equal to 0 for that value of $\alpha$.
-For this purpose, for any one of the functions $\Omega$ and $\Delta$ we determine a subset of its domain that the maximum value of the function on this subset is the same as its whole domain.
-Then, we prove the conditions of Theorem \ref{thm:QuickCluster} on these subsets which implies that the conditions are also valid on the whole domains of the functions.
-Restricting the domains to the smaller subsets helps us to find the maximum values more simply.
+To achieve this, for the function $\Delta$, we find a subset of its domain that contains at least one of the points that maximizes the function.
+Then, we show that the maximum of this function on this subset is less than or equal to 0 which implies that the function on its whole domain is also less than or equal to 0.
+Similarly, we do the same for the function $\Omega$.
+Restricting the domain helps us finding the maximum value more easily.

 If the instance satisfies the probability constraints then in both functions $\Delta$ and $\Omega$ we can omit the $w^+$ arguments and only consider the $w^{-}$ and $x$ arguments.
 Therefore, in the rest of this analysis we consider these functions as $\Delta(x_{ij}, w^{-}_{ij})$ and $\Omega(x_{ij}, x_{jk}, x_{ki}, w^{-}_{ij}, w^{-}_{jk}, w^{-}_{ki})$.